Got questions? Over the years we have answered thousands, so here are the answers to some of the most common ones.

 A PADI referral can be obtained by completing all of the confined water diving (typically in a swimming pool) and all of the academic sessions (including the quizzes and exam) prior to arriving for your advanced-level ActionQuest voyage.
 In the first two days of the program, we complete the referral by taking you on your four open water dives.
 This is a great option for those who are not certified divers but want to join us for advanced-level scuba courses.
 It also allows those who live in colder climes to finish their certifications in the warm Caribbean Sea rather than a cold lake in the northern USA.
 Brrrrrrrr!!

 ActionQuest provides absolutely all scuba gear necessary for our courses.
 This includes masks, fins, BCDs and regulators.
 Shipmates joining us for any advanced-level scuba course have a complete set of equipment loaned to them for the duration of the program.
 Students learning to dive for the very first time have their equipment stored and taken care of by the instructors in between dives.
-Wetsuits are not needed for the basic scuba training courses, however we do recommend that any advanced divers bring their own wetsuit.
+Wetsuits are not needed for our scuba training courses, however we do recommend that any advanced divers bring their own mask, fins, and snorkel.

 If you are already a certified diver and have your own equipment, you should feel free to bring your gear with you.
 For those who would rather leave their gear at home and use ours, that's fine too.
 Due to the limited amount of fresh water stored aboard our vessels, those bringing their own gear should be aware that they will not be able to rinse their gear after every dive.